thoughtbot/ios-on-rails/book/iOS/user_object.md

 # The User Object

-Our app doesn't require username/password login, instead we will create a user object on the first run of the app and then consistantly sign our requests as this user.
+Our app doesn't require username/password login.
+Instead, we will create a user object on the app's first run and then consistantly sign our requests as this user.
 This behavior is useful for apps that don't require login, or have some sort of guest mode.

 The user entity on the database has two relevant properties: `device_token` and `id`.
 We will pass along the device token with our user requests, and we can use the ID to compare users.